c3g/epivar-browser/readme.md

      Fetching the chromosomes list can also be expensive, so for development you might want to hardcode the list in the config at `config.development.chroms` once you know what that list is.
+ - Tracks: There are the bigWig files that contain the signal data.
+     **Generate with**: You will need to either copy the files, or in development mount them with `sshfs` to have access to them.
+      See comment inside `config.example.js` for more details.
+     Config: `config.paths.tracks` (directory)
+     Notes: A metadata item (from step Metadata above) `.path` field points to a path inside the `config.paths.tracks` directory, eg:
+      `metadata.path = 'RNAseq/AF02_Flu.forward.bw'`
+      `filepath = path.join(config.paths.tracks, metadata.path)`
  - Merged tracks: The directory to store the merged tracks.
      **Generate with**: `mkdir -p ./data/mergedTracks`
      Config: `config.paths.mergedTracks` (directory)